 Swarthmoor Hall is one of many beautiful, historic buildings in and around the town.
 Conishead Priory, previously on the site of a leper hospital in the 12th century, became a priory in 1338, a hospital in World War 2 and is now an important centre for buddhist studies.

 Ulverston is served by pubs offering real ales and entertainment and a range of places to eat.
-Entertainment is provided by the Coronation Hall, the Roxy Cinema and smaller venues with hotels full of character and charm located in the centre of the town.
+There is a range of accommodation available within the town itself and nearby to suit all needs.
+Entertainment is provided by the Coronation Hall, the Roxy Cinema and smaller venues.

 Ulverston is just bursting with things to do and see.
 What more could you want?